 6. To proceed, touch Yes.
 To back out, touch No. After you touch Yes, the screens will change, as shown in Figure A-4.
-The left screen will display "Software Upgrade in Progress" until the upgrade is complete.
+The message on this screen will change as the upgrade progresses.
+The left screen will display, "Software Upgrade in Progress" until the upgrade is complete.